DrunkSamuray/minesweeper/README.md

 ![myImage](https://tinypic.host/images/2022/07/25/game_look.jpg)

+The menu is visible only in pause mode.
+In game mode all the surface available.

 ## Known issues
 The provided exe does not run on Windows 10 LTSC.
 It reports an error instead, "libgcc_s_sjlj-1.dll not found".